Our Ability Jobs

 Librarians serve individuals and their communities by providing information sources and teaching users to navigate information environments.
 This course prepares students to work directly with users in a variety of formats, including in one-on-one interactions, in instruction-based interactions, and through information products such as digital tools.
 This course aims to prepare students for their role of providing communities with equitable information access and promoting justice by applying ALA standards, resisting censorship, rejecting neutrality, demystifying open, identifying place, interrogating the librarian standpoint, and responding to community needs.

-INFO 682 Projects in Information Experience Design
+INFO 682 Projects in IXD

 With a theoretical foundation that combines aspects of information science and user experience (UX) design, this course covers practical, hands-on approaches for working with information organizations to conceptualize and implement user centered tools, services, and/or information spaces.
 Throughout the course, students will explore and apply theories and principles of the emerging field of Information Experience Design (IXD) through applied, collaborative projects with partner institutions (e.g., libraries, archives, museums, or similar organizations).
 Topics will include design thinking, research and discovery, and project planning and implementation, with an emphasis on designing an information experience that meets the needs of both internal and external stakeholders.

-The School of Information at Pratt Institute is a graduate school based in Manhattan enrolling 309 students across masters programs in Library & Information Science, Information Experience Design, Data Analytics & Visualization, and Museums and Digital Culture.
+The School of Information at Pratt Institute is a graduate school based in Manhattan enrolling 350 students across masters programs in Library & Information Science, Information Experience Design, Data Analytics & Visualization, and Museums and Digital Culture.

-Please note that the courses are primarily taught in-person from Pratt Manhattan Center at 144 West 14th St. near the corner of 7th Avenue in New York City.
+Courses are offered at 6:30pm-9:20pm, 3:00-5:50pm, and 11:30a-2:20pm, from Pratt Manhattan Center at 144 West 14th St. near 7th Avenue.

 DirectEmployers